anniewang945/65830-final-project/README.md

 This branch adds database descriptions, example rows, required columns, and required tables as the context.
 You only need to run the file mbta_pipeline.py (change the path to the MBTA database to your local copy on line 11) 3 times (or as many trials as you wish) and it will populate a results folder with files named for each trial run, starting with index 1.
 Each file for a trial will contain the results for all 10 questions in one file.

 ### Spider Dataset
 The Spider dataset is available on this repo, so no downloads are necessary for it.
 Out of the 1034 questions available to benchmark, we chose 15 questions available in dev_questions.txt to evaluate.
+Instead of going through each branch to explore each context in detail, you can also go to branch [spider-db-desc-w-req-cols](#spider-db-desc-w-req-cols) and change lines 11-13 in the spider_pipeline.py to feed in different contexts.
 #### spider
 This branch uses schema only (aka no context).
 You only need to run the file spider_pipeline.py 3 times (or as many trials as you wish) and it will populate a results folder with files named for each trial run, starting with index 1.
 Each file for a trial will contain the results for all questions in one file.
 #### spider-db-description-context
 This branch adds database descriptions as the context.
 You only need to run the file spider_pipeline.py 3 times (or as many trials as you wish) and it will populate a results_db_description folder with files named for each trial run, starting with index 1.
 Each file for a trial will contain the results for all questions in one file.

+For the remaining contexts, you only need to run the file spider_pipeline.py 3 times (or as many trials as you wish) and it will populate a results folder with files named for each trial run, starting with index 1.
+Each file for a trial will contain the results for all questions in one file.
 #### spider-example-row-context
 This branch adds example rows as the context.
-You only need to run the file spider_pipeline.py 3 times (or as many trials as you wish) and it will populate a results folder with files named for each trial run, starting with index 1.
-Each file for a trial will contain the results for all questions in one file.
 #### spider-req-cols-only
-This branch adds example rows as the context.
-You only need to run the file spider_pipeline.py 3 times (or as many trials as you wish) and it will populate a results folder with files named for each trial run, starting with index 1.
-Each file for a trial will contain the results for all questions in one file.
+This branch adds only the required columns as the context.
 #### spider-cols-and-tables
-This branch adds example rows as the context.
-You only need to run the file spider_pipeline.py 3 times (or as many trials as you wish) and it will populate a results folder with files named for each trial run, starting with index 1.
-Each file for a trial will contain the results for all questions in one file.
+This branch adds required columns and tables as the context.
 #### spider-db-desc-w-example-row
-This branch adds example rows as the context.
-You only need to run the file spider_pipeline.py 3 times (or as many trials as you wish) and it will populate a results folder with files named for each trial run, starting with index 1.
-Each file for a trial will contain the results for all questions in one file.
+This branch adds database descriptions and example rows as the context.
 #### spider-db-desc-w-req-cols
-This branch adds example rows as the context.
-You only need to run the file spider_pipeline.py 3 times (or as many trials as you wish) and it will populate a results folder with files named for each trial run, starting with index 1.
-Each file for a trial will contain the results for all questions in one file.
+This branch adds database descriptions and required columns as the context.
 #### spider-db-desc-w-example-row-w-req-cols
-This branch adds example rows as the context.
-You only need to run the file spider_pipeline.py 3 times (or as many trials as you wish) and it will populate a results folder with files named for each trial run, starting with index 1.
-Each file for a trial will contain the results for all questions in one file.
+This branch adds database descriptions, example rows, and required columns as the context.
 #### spider-db-desc-w-example-row-w-req-tables-and-cols
-This branch adds example rows as the context.
-You only need to run the file spider_pipeline.py 3 times (or as many trials as you wish) and it will populate a results folder with files named for each trial run, starting with index 1.
-Each file for a trial will contain the results for all questions in one file.
+This branch adds database descriptions, example rows, required columns, and required tables as the context.